 Step 1: Go to Canva & sign up (free)

-Looks like you need to connect it up to your Facebook or Google account or an email.
-I use FB.
+To sign up, you need to connect with your Facebook or Google account or an email.
+I use Facebook.

 Sign-up takes as long as it takes you to remember your password.

-Once in it asks you what you want to use it for.
-I think that’s just market research mostly.
+Once inside Canva, it asks you what you want to use it for.
+I think that’s just market research mostly, so answer whatever seems most accurate.

-Then it runs through a 23 second demo of how to create an image with text and download it to your computer.
+Then it runs through a short second demo of how to create an image with text and download it to your computer.
 Yep!
 That’s how fast Canva is.

 Step 3: Now it’s your turn!